artisticat1/obsidian-latex-suite/DOCS.md

 > [!WARNING]
 > Snippet files are interpreted as JavaScript and can execute arbitrary code.
 > Always be careful with snippets shared from others to avoid running malicious code.

+## Vim

+[Vim](https://vimhelp.org/intro.txt.html#intro.txt) is a powerful and highly configurable text editor, that is known for its unique editing style.
+It allows you to perform complex editing tasks with minimal keystrokes.
+It is heavily centered around moving with the keys `hjkl` instead of using the mouse.
+This can make the tedious parts of editing a bit less tedious.

+But this intro can't do it justice, so for those unfamiliar that are interested, it's recommended to read [Vims](https://vimhelp.org/usr_02.txt.html#usr_02.txt) for a proper explanation.

+Obsidian uses a subset of vim's keybindings maintained by [this repo](https://github.com/replit/codemirror-vim).
+This subset does not cover everything like [select-mode](https://vimhelp.org/visual.txt.html#Select-mode) and has its own bugs.
+For any issues that may arise, please first check if the problem lies with [CodeMirror-Vim](https://github.com/replit/codemirror-vim) at [vim-playground](https://raw.githack.com/replit/codemirror-vim/master/dev/web-demo.html) or Obsidian before reporting it here.

+### Select mode
+You can trigger visual snippets in insert mode, but not in visual mode.
+Because of this, a shortcut in the vim extension is defined that allows you to switch between insert mode and visual mode while keeping the selection.
+This should also work with multicursor.

+You can define this shortcut in the settings by enabling vim mode in obsidian and in this plugin.
+The shortcut should be a vim keybinding with no spaces.
+Some keybindings are not supported by the original vim extension.
+Due to this, please first see if the shortcut works for other keys, such as `:imap <C-a> <Esc>` or `:vmap <A-h> 0`.
+It is known that the shift key (`:map <S-a> <Esc>`) does not work.

+Keep in mind that the shortcut from visual -> select mode only works in visual mode, and the shortcut from select -> visual mode only works when something is selected and you are in insert mode.

+Macros are not yet supported for visual snippets.